Empowering Teens

 Suspecting substance abuse from your child can be a frightening experience as a parent.
 No one wants to imagine that their child is beginning to experiment with drugs or is heading down the path of addiction.

-The occurrence is common, though, so no parent should be ignorant to the signs and symptoms of substance abuse.
+The occurrence is common, though, so no parent should be ignorant of the signs and symptoms of substance abuse.
 A teen who is using alcohol or other drugs will often show a series of behavioral, emotional and social differences that include:

-• Changes to their eating, sleeping and activity patterns
+- Changes to their eating, sleeping and activity patterns.

-• Withdrawing socially and preferring to be alone
+- Withdrawing socially and preferring to be alone.

-• Seeming suspicious or secretive
+- Seeming suspicious or secretive.

-• Displaying a decline in academic performance
+- Displaying a decline in academic performance.

-• Poor judgment and decision-making skills
+- Poor judgment and decision-making skills.

-• Decreased self-care with poor hygiene
+- Decreased self-care with poor hygiene.

-• Frequent bumps and bruises from use or falling while intoxicated
+- Frequent bumps and bruises from use or falling while intoxicated.

-• Paraphernalia in their rooms like pill bottles, lighters, syringes, plastic bags, pipes and bongs
+- Paraphernalia in their rooms like pill bottles, lighters, syringes, plastic bags, pipes and bongs.

 If a parent begins to see some of these warning signs, it is a great idea to act as quickly as possible.
 Substance abuse and addiction do not simply get better on their own.
 They need professional assistance to improve.